Generative AI at Work: Generative AI and Large Language Models

-In terms of model architecture, modern LLMs make use of two earlier key innovations: positional encoding and self-attention.
-Positional encodings keep track of the order in which a word occurs in a given input.\footnote{For instance, a model would keep track of ``the, 1'' instead of only ``the'' (if ``the'' was the first word in the sentence).} This allows large bodies of input text to be broken into smaller segments that can be processed simultaneously without ``forgetting'' earlier parts of the input \citep{vaswaniAttentionAllYou2017, bahdanau2016neural}.
-Meanwhile, self-attention assigns importance weights to each word in the context of the entire input text.
-Older approaches that assign importance based on word frequencies that may misrepresent a word's true semantic importance.
-These older methods may also base on semantic content within a small window.
-In contrast, self-attention enables models to capture long-range semantic relationships within an input text, even when that text is broken up and processed in parallel \citep{vaswaniAttentionAllYou2017}.
+In terms of model architecture, modern LLMs use two earlier key innovations: positional encoding and self-attention.
+Positional encodings keep track of the order in which a word occurs in a given input.\footnote{For instance, a model would keep track of ``the, 1'' instead of only ``the'' (if ``the'' was the first word in the sentence).} Meanwhile, self-attention assigns importance weights to each word in the context of the entire input text.
+Together, this approach enables models to capture long-range semantic relationships within an input text, even when that text is broken up into smaller segments and processed in parallel \citep{vaswaniAttentionAllYou2017, bahdanau2016neural}.

-Second, LLMs can be pre-trained on large amounts of unlabeled data.
-For instance, GPT is trained on unlabeled text data, allowing it to learn patterns in human language without explicit guidance \citep{radfordImprovingLanguageUnderstanding2018}.
-Because unlabeled data is far more prevalent than labeled data, this allows for LLMs to learn about natural language on a much larger training corpus \citep{brownLanguageModelsAre2020}.
-The resulting model can be used in multiple applications because its training is not specific to a particular set of tasks.\footnote{For example, a model trained to generate tweets based on the history of Twitter will differ depending on whether its inputs are labeled with each tweet's number of retweets or an assessment of its truthfulness.}
+Next, LLMs can be pre-trained on large amounts of unlabeled data from sources such as Reddit or Wikipedia.
+Because unlabeled data are far more prevalent than labeled data, LLMs can learn about natural language on a much larger training corpus \citep{brownLanguageModelsAre2020}.
+By seeing, for example, that the word ``yellow'' is more likely to be observed with ``banana'' or ``sun'' or ``rubber duckie,'' the model can learn about semantic and grammatical relationships even without explicit guidance \citep{radfordImprovingLanguageUnderstanding2018}.
+The resulting model can be used in multiple applications because its training is not specific to a particular set of tasks.